Ritual Theatre, The Power of Dramatic Ritual in Personal Development Groups and Clinical Practice was published in 2011

 Who is it for?

-The book would of interest if you want to understand what happens “behind the scenes”; or are curious about the theory behind what you experience in Making Moves courses; or you are a therapist, counselor, or a theatre professional, theatre lover or student; or are intrigued to know more about ritual theatre and how it works.
+The book would of interest if you want to understand what happens “behind the scenes”; or are curious about the theory behind what you experience in Making Moves courses; or you are a therapist, counsellor, or a theatre professional, theatre lover or student; or are intrigued to know more about ritual theatre and how it works.

 Reviews for Ritual Theatre

-‘Claire Schrader’s new book on the healing aspects of ritual theatre fulfills Joseph Campbell’s vision of a remythologized world, one in which we would be, as he loved to quote Cezanne, more “in accord with nature.”
+‘Claire Schrader’s new book on the healing aspects of ritual theatre fulfils Joseph Campbell’s vision of a remythologized world, one in which we would be, as he loved to quote Cezanne, more “in accord with nature.”
 This book is alternately informative, exhilarating, scholarly, and soulful.
 If widely read, its insights into the psychodynamics of drama will help illuminate the sacred in our personal and collective lives.’

 Phil Cousineau, author of The Hero’s Journey: Joseph Campbell on his Life and Work, Wordcatcher, and The Art of Pilgrimage